-- 8. In order to proceed with this, we have provided the following questions to help with discussions: - Which of the forums/levels that dangerous goods regulations are discussed at, do you think would be most appropriate to host this working group? - What are your thoughts on the running of such a group?
-Should it be supported by the Secretariat or a Contracting Party? - Do you agree that the list of types of paper that the group could deal with, set out in paragraph are the right ones?
+- 8. In order to proceed with this, and before returning to the Joint Meeting in September, we welcome your thoughts on this idea and have provided the following questions to help with discussions: - Which of the forums/levels that dangerous goods regulations are discussed at, do you think would be most appropriate to host this working group? - What are your thoughts on the running of such a group?
+Should it be supported by the Secretariat or a Contracting Party? - Do you agree that the list of types of paper that the group could deal with, set out in paragraph 3 are the right ones?
 If not what do you think the right list looks like? - Do you think the remit of this group should be extended to lead the way in doing a full sweep of the regulations to identifying errors, duplications and other editorial mistakes? - Who would be interested in taking part in this group?